themorlan/openREM/docs/docker_orthanc.rst

 ^^^^^^^^^^^^^^^^^^^^^

 Lists of things to ignore.
 Orthanc will ignore anything matching the content of these comma separated lists: they will not be imported into OpenREM.
-Some examples have been added below:
+Some examples have been added below - note the formatting syntax:

 .. code-block:: yaml